I’ve been reselling for over a decade now, since about 2008. I’ve bought and sold just about anything and everything.

 8. Updated 3 Seconds Ago

 One of the most important things you can do when selling on Poshmark is to keep your listings fresh!
-When you update your listings they move closer to the top of search results and higher in the Feed.
-There’s two ways to update your listings.
+When you update your listings, they move closer to the top of search results and higher in the Feed.
+There are two ways to update your listings.

 One, Share it either with your Followers, to a Posh Party, to an individual Posher, or via social media.

 Two, edit the listing and “relist” it.
-This second option does not require you to make any actual edits of the listing as long as you go to edit the listing and then finish listing the item like you would with any new item it still updates the listing.
+This second option does not require you to make any actual edits to the listing; as long as you go to edit the listing and then finish listing the item like you would with any new item, it still updates the listing.

 9. Are You There?

 Consumers hate waiting!
 Everyone wants a fast response.
-Its a good idea to have the Poshmark app on your phone and turn on notification.
-That way you can respond to questions as soon as possible.
-The quicker and more responsive you are to questions the more sales you should see.
-This will also help increase your overall rating and likelihood of getting a 5 star review.
+It's a good idea to have the Poshmark app on your phone and turn on notifications.
+That way, you can respond to questions as soon as possible.
+The quicker and more responsive you are to questions, the more sales you should see.
+This will also help increase your overall rating and likelihood of getting a 5-star review.